cedricwalter/cedricwalter.github.io/_posts/2009-03-20-subversion-and-the-importance-of-svnignore-for-maven-multi-modules.md

 **If you use CVS**

-First Check in your project using the [Eclipse](http://www.eclipse.org/) team support (select from the context menu Team &gt; Share Project), but only check what is needed.
+First Check in your project using the [Eclipse](http://www.eclipse.org/) team support (select from the context menu Team > Share Project), but only check what is needed.
 You should have a *.cvsignore* file, prior to commit, with the following entries for each module:

 *.project
 .classpath